Childcare Wellbeing Initiative

 Our Team

-The Child Care Workforce Wellbeing Initiative is a partnership between Dr. Laura Lessard from the Department of Behavioral Health & Nutrition and Dr. Rena Hallam and her colleagues from the Delaware Institute for Excellence in Early Childhood and Delaware Stars for Early Success
+The Child Care Workforce Wellbeing Initiative is a partnership between Dr. Laura Lessard from the Department of Health Behavior & Nutrition Sciences and Dr. Rena Hallam and her colleagues from the Delaware Institute for Excellence in Early Childhood.

-Laura Lessard, PhD, MPH is Associate Professor in the Department of Behavioral Health and Nutrition.
+Laura Lessard, PhD, MPH is Associate Professor in the Department of Health Behavior & Nutrition Sciences.
 Her work focuses on the implementation and impact of policy interventions in child care settings, including health and wellbeing policy.
 Along with Dr. Kyong-Ah Kwon from the University of Oklahoma, Dr. Lessard co-leads a national working group focused on early childhood education workforce wellbeing, which is connected to the Nutrition and Obesity Policy Research and Evaluation Network (NOPREN).
 She is also co-chair of the Child Care Committee of the American Public Health Association’s Maternal and Child Health Section.

 Stephen McLaren, MS, NBC-HWC is a Board certified Health and Wellness Coach with a Master’s degree in Health Promotion.
-Stephen provides one-on-one Health Coaching and group coaching within our programs and leads our work with New Directions Early Head Start.
+Stephen provides one-on-one Health Coaching and group coaching within our programs and leads the Lunch Breaks program.

 Partners

-We also proudly partner with Health and Wellness Coaches and staff from the Health Coaching Clinic at UD.
-Our programs engage Nationally Board Certified Health and Wellness Coaches, M. Chaplin Mazzocchi, MS, RD, NBC-HWC, Nadin Benrey, MA, NBC-HWC, Lorene Clark Lacayo, MA, RYT, NBC-HWC and Alyssa Whittaker, MS, NBC-HWC.
+In addition to partnering with DIEEC, we also proudly partner with Health and Wellness Coaches and staff from the Health Coaching Clinic at UD.
+Our programs engage Nationally Board Certified Health and Wellness Coaches, Eric Plautz, MS, NBC-HWC; M. Chaplin Mazzocchi, MS, RD, NBC-HWC, Nadin Benrey, MA, NBC-HWC, Lorene Clark Lacayo, MA, RYT, NBC-HWC and Alyssa Whittaker, MS, NBC-HWC.

 Our Projects